MihaiDavid05/EPFL_ML_Project1/doc/README.md

 pip install -r requirements.txt
 ```

-NOTE: For conda importing you should have Anaconda installed.
+*NOTE*: For conda importing you should have Anaconda installed.

-##### 2. Set path
+#### 2. Set path
 Please add the project root folder to `$PYTHONPATH` using following command:
 ```bash
 export PYTHONPATH=$PYTHONPATH:<path_to_project_folder>
 ```
 We used PyCharm IDE and Python 3.7.

 ## Data
 Please download the data and store all the `.csv` files under the `data` folder.